 Improv for Physics at the AAPT winter meeting

-Saturday, January 6, 2018 in San Diego at the AAPT (American Association of Physics Teachers) Winter Meeting
+May 12, 2018 at the OAPT (Ontario Association of Physics Teachers) Annual Meeting

 At Johns Hopkins, improv class teaches science-minded students to think on their feet